arrlancore/react-coming-soon-template/README.md

 ## Customising

-    Type your own header and message in index.js file.
+    Type your own header and message in index.js:19.
-    You can add your own background image in layout.css file.
+    You can add your own background image in layout.css:12.
+    To set timer add in index.js:20 sth like that:

+    ` <Timer  data={{date: '10/31/2018'}}/>`

 ## 🚀 Deployment
 Build Project